 - What types of communication should happen — synchronous or asynchronous?

 - What channels or services you need to invest in — do you need plans for a local phone service or a video conferencing tool?

 It’s easier to work together when everyone is on the same page on expected behavior.

 3. Reduce synchronous communication

 Video calls are usually used to replace in-person meetings.
 This is because video calls best convey the verbal and non-verbal cues needed for effective remote team communication.

 But as the number of people experiencing Zoom fatigue has risen, there’s a need to cut back on constant video calls.
 Also, in distributed teams, synchronous communication is limiting.
 It’s hard to collaborate with people in different time zones and with different schedules.

 To solve this, remote teams need to reduce real-time communication and scale up on communicating asynchronously.
+Text-to-video tools can be a valuable asset in this regard.
+By converting text to video, teams can communicate their ideas in a more engaging and visually appealing way, without the need for real-time video conferencing.
 Synchronous communication shouldn’t be phased out completely as it still has its place in remote working, but a healthy balance of the two remote team communication methods will deliver remarkable results for your team.

 4. Run better online meetings